Isadore Freed: Biography

-Born in Brest-Litovsk, now Brest, Belarus, Freed's family emigrated to the United States when Freed was three years old and settled in Philadelphia, where his father owned a music store.
+Born in Brest-Litovsk, in what is now Brest, Belarus, Freed's family emigrated to the United States when Freed was three years old and settled in Philadelphia, where his father owned a music store.
 Freed began playing piano at age seven, and began composing at age nine.

 Freed's formal music education was at the University of Pennsylvania, where he earned a bachelor's degree at the age of 18.
 After graduation from Penn, Freed briefly held a teaching post at The Curtis Institute of Music.
 In 1924, he married Riva Hoffmann, a dancer in Isadora Duncan's troupe.
 Following this Freed went to Berlin where he briefly studied piano with Josef Weiss, and then to Paris where he studied composition with Ernest Bloch, Nadia Boulanger, Louis Vierne and Vincent d'Indy.
 He also studied piano with Józef Hofmann and George Bayle, and organ with Rollo Maitland.

 Freed returned to the United States in 1934, and shortly after he was employed by the composition department at Temple University from the mid-1930s until the mid-1940s, but sources disagree as to the dates of his appointment.
 In 1944, Freed was named head of the composition department at the Hartt School of Music (now known simply as The Hartt School), where he taught in various capacities until his death in 1960.
-In 1951 he was also hired as Harmony instructor at the Hebrew Union School of Sacred Music.
+In 1951 he was also hired as Harmony instructor at the Hebrew Union College, School of Sacred Music.
 He also served as a radio commentator for performances of the Philadelphia Orchestra, and edited a number of scores in conjunction with Lazare Saminsky.

-Freed died in Rockville Centre, New York on November 10, 1960.
+Freed died in Rockville Centre, New York, on November 10, 1960.